sesam-io/wave-connector/README.md

 # wave-connector
-An example of a new Sesam component - a _connector_ - to the Wave HR system
+An example of a new Sesam component - a _connector_ - to the Wave HR system.